 >Richard has gone to the movies tonight with our friend Pam.
 They’re seeing “Tristram Shandy.”
 I stayed home and watched a rerun of “Will and Grace,” the one about the hydro-bra.
 I’m interested in how children’s book people negotiate differences in taste–not just with their loved ones, but with their colleagues and with the young […]

->People in Oklahoma must have awfully short memories, as demonstrated by the following usage of the word emergency: AS INTRODUCED BE IT ENACTED BY THE PEOPLE OF THE STATE OF OKLAHOMA: SECTION 1.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 2-11065KB12-13-05 I’m not sure what moving […]
+>People in Oklahoma must have awfully short memories, as demonstrated by the following usage of the word emergency: AS INTRODUCED An Act relating to libraries; providing for withholding of certain state funds under certain circumstances; providing for codification; and declaring an emergency.
+BE IT ENACTED BY THE PEOPLE OF THE STATE OF OKLAHOMA: SECTION 1. […]

 >but should my cheerleading sweater have a big L or a big N ?